pypeit/PypeIt/doc/mosfire_howto.rst

 Object finding
 --------------

 We can also inspect the :doc:`qa` for the object finding process.
-Plots saved in *png* files with suffix *_obj_prof* show the object profile collapse along the spectral direction.
+Plots saved in *PNG* files with suffix *_obj_prof* show the object profile collapse along the spectral direction.
 Here is an example for an ``A-B`` frame and a ``B-A`` frame:

 .. image:: figures/mosfire_objfind_a-b.png
-   :scale: 50%
+   :scale: 30%
 .. image:: figures/mosfire_objfind_b-a.png
-   :scale: 50%
+   :scale: 30%

 showing the object detected above the SNR threshold.